Transatlantic programme: The 1946 Forum

 In the aftermath of the Second World War, Sir Winston Churchill delivered his assessment of the rebalancing of power and advocated for robust international institutions to uphold the values the Allies had defended.
 It was in 1946 at Westminster College in Fulton, Missouri that he delivered the ‘Sinews of Peace’ speech and the ‘Special Relationship’ was born.

 Inspired by this seminal speech, we created the 1946 Forum.
-This cross-party caucus works to promote the transatlantic relationship to lead as a force for good in what Churchill termed as an ‘un-united world’.
+This cross-party forum works to strengthen the transatlantic relationship by promoting security, prosperity and leadership.

 But what of its relevance today?
 Our nations remain long standing friends and allies, inited in our shared values of freedom, democracy and prosperity.
 We are both founding members of NATO, hold key positions of influence in international institutions and provide wide-ranging humanitarian support to countries in need.